Ross Logan

 William Ross Logan (24 November 1909 – 26 October 1993) was a Scottish international rugby union and cricket player.

 Rugby Union career

 Amateur career

 He attended Merchiston Castle School, where he captained the school team for three successive seasons.
 He also played for Edinburgh University RFC, and Edinburgh Wanderers, captaining the latter at one point.

 Provincial career

 He was capped by Edinburgh District for the 1931 inter-city match.

+He played for Scotland Probables on 19 December 1931.

 Ross turned out for the Scotland Probables side for the second and final trial match of the 1937-38 season, on 15 January 1938.